-In addition to the OKAY Initiative, her producing work includes narrative and educational videos for organizations such as Mindful Designs, the Center for HIV Educational Studies and Training, and the Institute for Sexual and Gender Minority Health and Wellbeing at Northwestern.
+In addition to the OKAY Initiative, her not-for-profit work includes narrative and educational videos for organizations such as Mindful Designs, the Center for HIV Educational Studies and Training, and the Institute for Sexual and Gender Minority Health and Wellbeing at Northwestern.

 As a performer, Kathleen’s favorite roles include Amanda in Private Lives, Catherine in Proof, Annie Sullivan in The Miracle Worker, and Patient in Dennis Lehane’s Coronado, a role she originated.
 She’s been seen regionally in America at places like the Walnut Street Theater, The Denver Center for the Performing Arts, and Northern Stage.
-She was a founding member of Amios Theater Company and is an ensemble member of Barefoot Theater Co.
+She was a founding member of Amios Theater Company and is an artistic associate of Barefoot Theater Co.

 She holds fancy degrees from Yale University and The National Theatre Conservatory as well as certificates from academic programs in Germany.
 She also has a Wonder Woman collection and can rap (poorly) in German.